-If an invalid throw the opponents are permitted to move the circle back in the line of play of the previous end (Article 7) before placing the jack by hand (not throw) at a valid distance of their choice.
+In the case of an invalid throw the opponents are permitted to move the circle back in line of play of previous end (Article 7) before placing the jack by hand (not throw) at a valid distance of their choice.
 If in doubt call the umpire.